“If someone asks about your hope as a believer, always be ready to explain it. But do this in a gentle and respectful way” (1 Peter 3:15-16, NLT).

 Congratulations!
 You’ve created your personal testimony.

-Check out 10 Tips for Telling Your Story.
+To learn how to share your story with others read 10 Tips for Telling Your Story.